jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output
 1. Using the hosts.deny file, what command would you type to display the last 10 lines of the file, cut out the field with the IP address and sort them in ascending order?
     i) Take a screensot of the above command with output
-1. Use the `grep` tool to search the file error.log for the line "Invalid method in request" and print to the screen.
+1. Use the `grep` tool to search the file error.log for the line "Invalid method in request" and print to the screen the lines found.
     i) Take a screensot of the above command with output
 1. Using tools discussed in this chapter, create a commandline based reporting tool based the contents of **error.log**.
 Inthe report type the commands to find the following:  How many unique IPs did the error messages come from?
 Home many unique URLs based errors (last column), and list all of the unique type of errors (second to last column).
     i) take a screenshot of each of the above commands and output.